Lao People's Democratic Republic Resident Representative Site

 Lao People's Democratic Republic and the IMF

-Press Release: Statement by IMF Deputy Managing Director Naoyuki Shinohara at the Conclusion of his visit to Lao P.D.R.
+Press Release: Statement by IMF Managing Director Christine Lagarde at the Conclusion of her Visit to Lao P.D.R.

 Regional Economic Outlook: Asia and Pacific